chongbao01/HotelManagementSystem/README.md

 2. Set up Jenkins
 -	On opening the Windows Installer, an Installation Setup Wizard appears, Click Next on the Setup Wizard to start your installation.
--	Follow the instruction to continue with installation.
+-	Follow the instructions to continue with the installation.
 -	Create "Jenkinsfile" and include the below code.
   <img width="497" alt="image" src="https://github.com/user-attachments/assets/02e5a52b-9607-4a28-9e16-faa50964164d">
   <img width="497" alt="image" src="https://github.com/user-attachments/assets/accad8f7-44b1-4255-846d-713a6d861731">
 3. Set up Ngrok
--	Create account and install Ngrok in the below link.
+-	Create an account and install Ngrok in the below link.
 -	https://ngrok.com/
 -	open ngrok.exe after unzipping.